-Use this stock as a base for dishes such as seafood chowder, bisque, stew, and risotto.
+Use this lobster stock as a base for dishes such as seafood chowder, bisque, stew, and risotto.

 Remove head sacs (behind eyes) in carapaces; discard.
 Remove any green tomalley or red roe; reserve for another use or discard.
 Wrap shells in a clean kitchen towel.
 Using a rolling pin, meat pounder, or hammer, break shells (some large pieces might remain).